kdeldycke/e107-importer/readme.txt

 Looks like you have some kind of Unicode transcoding errors.
 Before running e107 Importer, your e107 site must be fully encoded in UTF-8.
 If it's not the case, please have a look at the [*Upgrading database content to UTF-8*](http://wiki.e107.org/?title=Upgrading_database_content_to_UTF8) article on e107 wiki.

+= Can you add import of e107 forums ? =

+I plan to add e107 forum import in this plugin in the future.
+It will be released when ready.
+The target is bbPress, but [the WordPress plugin version](http://wordpress.org/extend/plugins/bbpress/), not [the standalone version](http://bbpress.org/).
+I also don't plan to support [BuddyPress](http://buddypress.org/) forums.
+I'm only interested in the bbPress plugin as it currently has features I'm interested in.
+I'm still happy to add support of the two others if you have code to contribute.

 = Why profanities show up in imported content ? =

 This plugin ignore the configuration of the profanity filter from e107.
 If you want to hide words, it should be done by a dedicated WordPress plug-in.
 As [suggested by Jon Freger](http://kevin.deldycke.com/2006/11/wordpress-to-e107-v06-better-content-rendering-and-extended-news-support/#comment-2937), you can use the [WebPurify plugin](http://wordpress.org/extend/plugins/webpurifytextreplace).